Frank6320/HomeServer/README.md

-# FHEM Docker Base
+# HomeServer

-This is a template for a docker based fhem installation.
-It contains a lot of services and is preconfigured / ready to start.
+This is the first commit of my HomeServer.
+Core part is FHEM.

 **Change all the passwords for mySQL, FHEM, NodeRed, ...**

 ## Contains

-- FHEM + haus-automatisierung.com FHEM frontend style + Tablet UI + ABFALL Module
+- FHEM
-- MQTT (pre-configured)
+- homebridge
-- mySQL-Logging (pre-configured)
+- mariadb
 - NodeRed

 ## Requirements